Karan Kapoor

 Karan Kapoor (born 18 January 1962) is an Indian photographer, actor and model.
 He is the son of actors Shashi Kapoor and Jennifer Kendal.
-His paternal grandfather was Prithviraj Kapoor and his paternal uncles are Raj Kapoor and Shammi Kapoor.
+His paternal grandfather was Prithviraj Kapoor and his paternal uncles were Raj Kapoor and Shammi Kapoor.
 His elder brother Kunal Kapoor and younger sister Sanjana Kapoor have also acted in some films.
 His maternal grandparents, Geoffrey Kendal and Laura Kendal, were actors who toured India and Asia with their theatre group, Shakespearana, performing Shakespeare and Shaw.
 The Merchant Ivory film, Shakespeare Wallah, was loosely based on the family, which starred his father and his maternal aunt, actress Felicity Kendal.

+Biography

+Karan Kapoor was born on 18 January 1962 to actor Shashi Kapoor and British theatre actress Jennifer Kendal.